discord-net/Discord.Net/docs/guides/getting_started/first-bot.md

 At this point, feel free to start your program and see your bot come online in Discord.

+> [!INFO]
+> Getting a warning saying `A supplied token was invalid.` and having
+> trouble with logging in?
+Double-check whether you put in the correct
+> credentials.
+Note that a client secret is not the same as a bot
+> token!

 > [!TIP]
 > Encountering a `PlatformNotSupportedException` when starting your bot?